 What fascinates me is the difference between what people insist they believe about death and what they actually believe.
 When I say that I find death bad, and I am opposed to it, people think I am saying something incredibly obvious and trivial.
 But when I discuss the implications of this, namely that life extension research would be a thoroughly good thing, it turns out that it isn’t quite so obvious and undisputed that death is bad.
 In fact, many people hold the extreme position that “without death, life has no meaning.”
 They believe that is not only an unavoidable fact of human existence, but that it actually confers a benefit on us, because long lives would somehow be unnatural or unbearable.
 In fact, when I actually discuss it with people, it ends up proving extremely difficult to convince people of the proposition that supposedly everyone already believes, namely that death is bad.

 I have never wanted to die.
 And I have never wanted any of my friends or relations to die.
 (Nor have I even wanted my nemeses to die.)
 So long as I am in good health, as I hope to be, I can’t see that situation ever changing.
 And yet I am consistently told that I must die.
-That’s because death is inevitable and necessary, and without it life would not be life.
+That’s supposedly because death is inevitable and necessary, and without it life would not be life.
 And when I ask why more people don’t see death as something that ought to be eliminated, people either say this is impossible (even though we do not know that) or that doing so would be going against nature (even though we go against nature constantly, and the distinction between the “natural” and the “unnatural” is an arbitrary construct).
 We know that this conclusion is unsubstantiated: there are creatures on Earth that are close to immortal, and humans are only at the beginning of our research on the aging process.
 Yet our short lives are accepted as inevitable, perhaps in part out of an irrational assumption that what always has been the case must always continue to be the case.

 From my perspective, believing that death is bad, life extension research seems not only good but morally necessary.
 That’s because my view on death stems from my view on human freedom generally: people should get to decide for themselves how their lives will go.
 Death, presuming a person doesn’t want to die, is an abridgment of a person’s capacity to choose the direction of their life for themselves.
 Thus death is an abridgment of human freedom, and getting rid of as much of it as possible should be part of our broader effort to make people freer and freer from the restrictions on their autonomy imposed by both nature and other people.
 I believe that people should get to live as they please.
 That means I believe they shouldn’t have to die, not if they don’t want to.

-I think we would do well to consider “death” as a problem in and of itself, however.
+I think we would do well to consider “death” as a problem to be solved, and see all deaths, whether from aging or anything else, as something we must work to eliminate.
+Something is gained by seeing death as a problem in and of itself: we begin to recognize the common principle, which is that we are trying to free people of being involuntarily deprived of their ability to choose how to live.
 Yes, people die from cancer, heart attacks, car accidents, falling pianos, old age, and snakebites, and those things are in no way the same.
-But something is gained by seeing death as a problem in and of itself: we begin to recognize the common principle, which is that we are trying to free people of being involuntarily deprived of their ability to choose how to live.
 What every cause of death has in common (with the possible, though highly debatable, exception of suicide) is that nature or another human being has stolen a person’s free choice over their destiny.

 That’s why I think death is an urgent problem in every form.
 And I don’t believe it gets much better if a person gets to live to an old age.
 I find it terribly sad that perfectly lucid elderly people are forced to begin to come to terms with the fact that, regardless of how they feel about it, they will soon be killed.
 “Killed” seems the wrong word, because it implies an intentional actor, but either way the experience is the same for the person who must die.
 Nobody should ever have to be told “I’m sorry, regardless of how you feel about it, your life will soon be taken from you.”
 We live in a world where everyone is told that.
 We should do everything we can to change that.